hghcomphys/pantea/README.rst

 This example illustrates how to quickly create a `high-dimensional neural network potential` (`HDNNP`_) instance from an in input setting files and train it on input structures.
 The trained potential can then be used to evaluate the energy and force components for new structures.

+Please note that the example below is just for demonstration.
+For training a NNP model in real world we actually need larger samples of data.

 .. _HDNNP: https://pubs.acs.org/doi/10.1021/acs.chemrev.0c00868